 Q: How much is it to purchase more equipment?

 Answer: The equipment costs will vary from ADT to dealer to dealer depending on promotions or sales that each company may have going on.
 (Based on the research I did online, I was able to find some ADT cameras on sale for about $250 each.
-That should give you a ballpark idea, but I cannot guarantee anything at this point as it is completely up to the technician that is installing the system.
+That should give you a ballpark idea as it is completely up to the technician that is installing the system.
 The tech might give you a bundle deal if you purchase two or more.
 The agent did tell me that a door sensor is around $50).

 Q: What are the warranties on equipment?